MagicIdentity/Developers/docs/start/concepts/whatis.md

 ```
 ## Differences

-1. The web agent is personal to you (or a thing, or a business purpose).
+1. Like a browser, your web agent uses HTML to load and unload app APIs on demand.
-2. The web agent (un)loads the app API as your browser (un)loads the app page.
+2. There is a different server for each app for each person.
 3. Identity, authentication and authorization come for free with the web agent security tokens.

 ## Standards